 I’ve enjoyed writing for as long as I can remember.
 I officially declared my desire to be a writer (what exactly that means has morphed many times) in the fourth grade.
-I made a career-day poster that showed a grown up version of myself holding a briefcase and a pen.
-While I don’t carry a briefcase and find myself utilizing a keyboard far more often than a pen, what I created almost 18 years ago (my mother has saved this gem) remains a testament to my love of storytelling.
+I made a poster that showed a grown up version of myself holding a briefcase and a pen.
+While I don’t carry a briefcase and find myself utilizing a keyboard far more often than a pen, what I created many years ago remains a testament to my love of storytelling.

-I’ve lived in Washington, D.C., for close to five years.
-I was born in Indiana, Pa., but spent most of my formative years in Portland, Ore.
-I’ve also lived abroad in Riga, Latvia, and Cairo, Egypt, visiting many countries in Europe and the Middle East on both trips.
-My passion for travel is second only to my passion for journalism.
+I’ve lived in Washington, D.C., for six years.
+I was born in Indiana, Pa., not far from where Punxsutawney Phil makes his yearly predictions, but spent most of my formative years in Portland, Ore.
+I like to think I’ve absorbed the best of both coasts over the years.
+I’ve lived abroad in Riga, Latvia, and Cairo, Egypt, spending time in many countries in Europe and the Middle East.
+In the fall, I had the opportunity to visit Chile and Argentina, crossing another continent off my bucket list.
 I’m also interested in health and fitness, photography, social media, higher education, fashion, wine and books.
-I currently work at the American Association of Community Colleges as the internet content editor, managing the association’s website, writing and editing web content, producing video and multimedia and contributing to social media channels.
+I currently work at the American Association of Community Colleges as the internet content editor, managing the association’s website and social media channels, writing and editing web content, and producing video and multimedia.